-- To deepen your knowledge and understanding of Russian literature and literary culture since the year 1900.
-By the end of the course you will know the basic "map" of twentieth-century Russian literature, its major authors, works and movements. - To strengthen your ability to analyze a modern Russian literary text, particularly in terms of its cultural dimensions, its historical significance and, in many cases, its ideological foundations.
-By the end of the course you will have a better understanding of the essential cultural, social, historical and political contexts in which modern Russian literature developed.
+• To increase your knowledge and understanding of Russian literature and literary culture since the year 1900.
+By the end of the course you will know the basic "map" of twentieth-century Russian literature, its major authors, works and movements.

+• To strengthen your ability to analyze a modern Russian literary text, particularly in terms of its artistic, historical and ideological significance.
+By the end of the course you will have a better understanding of the essential cultural, social and political contexts in which modern Russian literature developed.